su2code/su2code.github.io/_tutorials/design_features/Unsteady_Shape_Opt_NACA0012.md

 $$ \qquad\qquad\frac{1}{N-n_{tr}} \sum_{n_{tr}}^{N} w\left(\frac{n-n_{tr}}{N-n_{tr}}\right)C_L(\sigma,n) \geq c$$

-The optimization constraint is given by the windowed time-averaged lift, that should be greater than a specific value $$c$$.
+The optimization constraint is given by the windowed time-averaged lift that should be greater than a specific value $$c$$.
 We choose arbitrarily as $$c=0.96$$, which is the windowed time-averaged lift of the baseline geometry.
 The time-span to average both lift and drag is given by $$M =N-n_{tr}$$.

 ### Configuration File Options ###

-To compute the unsteady shape-optimization, we set up the unsteady simulation according to our test case above.
+To compute the unsteady shape optimization, we set up the unsteady simulation according to our test case above.
 More information about setting up unsteady simulations can be found [here](../Unsteady_NACA0012)

 ```